Huguang Guild Hall

-The Huguang Guild Hall (湖廣會館 (湖广会馆, Húguǎng huìguǎn, Huguang Assembly Hall)) in Beijing is one of Beijing's most renowned Beijing opera (Peking opera) theaters.
+The Huguang Guild Hall (湖廣會館 (湖广会馆, Húguǎng huìguǎn, Huguang Assembly Hall)) in Beijing is one of Beijing's most renowned Peking opera theaters.

 History

 Built in 1807, and at the height of its glory, the Huguang Guild Hall, along with the Zhengyici Peking Opera Theater was known as one of the "Four Great Theaters" in all of Beijing.
 Many famous past and present opera performers have performed here.

 On August 25, 1912, the Chinese Nationalist Party (Kuomintang or KMT) was founded at the guild hall at a convention of the Revolutionary Alliance, led by Sun Yat-sen, and five smaller pro-revolution parties.
 Together they formed the KMT to contest the first national elections of the Republic of China.
 The guild hall held several hundred party activists and several thousand spectators.
 Sun, the then Premier of the Republic, was chosen as the party chairman with Huang Xing as his deputy.